Vivienne Westwood, influential fashion maverick, dies at 81

 Apparently the queen was not offended: Westwood was invited back to receive the even more auspicious designation of Dame Commander of the British Empire — the female equivalent of a knighthood — in 2006.

-Westwood is survived by her second husband, the Austrian-born designer Andreas Kronthaler who had a fashion line under her brand, and two sons.
+Westwood is survived by her second husband, Austria-born designer Andreas Kronthaler, who had taken over designing her main collection alongside his own fashion line, and her two children.

-The first, fashion photographer Ben Westwood, was her son with Derek Westwood.
+Her son with Derek Westwood is the fashion photographer Ben Westwood.
 The second, Joe Corre — her son with McLaren — co-founded the upscale Agent Provocateur lingerie line and once burned what he said was a collection of punk memorabilia worth millions: “Punk was never, never meant to be nostalgic,” he said.

 Katz, a longtime correspondent for The Associated Press who died in 2020, was the principal writer of this obituary.
 AP journalist Nardos Haile contributed to this report from New York.